rmt-12-lisbon-fox/p2-iproject-server/README.md

 _Response (404 - Not Found)_
 ```
 {
-    "message": "error: movie not found"
+    "message": "error: review not found"
 }
 ```